learn-co-curriculum/phase-3-orms-mapping-database-records-to-ruby-objects/README.md

 Recall that in previous lessons with Ruby classes, we used the `Class.all` method along with the `@@all` class variable to return an array of all instances of our class.
-In those examples, `@@all` was the **single source of truth** for instances in to a particular class.
+In those examples, `@@all` was the **single source of truth** for instances in a particular class.

 That approach showed some limitations, however.
 Using that method meant that our Ruby objects were only persisted in memory as long as our Ruby program was running.